Apply to Start a Tokeativity Chapter

 A: You can re-commit to another year, if you prefer OR you have the option to pass the torch to another woman in your community.
 We would love for you to shift into a mentorship role for that chapter to show them what you learned and how to support the community you worked so hard to build.
 As a thank you for your commitment, if you are a founding leader of a chapter, meaning you were the first one to start the chapter in your city, you will be forever named as a FOUNDING LEADER on our website and be able to attend any and all Tokeativity events for free in the future.

 Q: Is there a cost for Tokeativity events?

-Q: Will I need to get insurance?
+Q: Will I need to get insurance for in person events?

 Q: Does every Tokeativity Social have a theme?

 A: YES!
 Tokeativity has monthly themes for our social events that tie into the seasons, holidays or social movements.
 The themes also serve as a common thread and a fun way to connect all of our cities.
 When there are 20 Witchy Woman events happening in one month, the excitement is palpable and the marketing efforts are easier on all!

 Our stance is, so long as it empowers women and forwards the normalization of cannabis, we will support almost any theme or topic.
 All events must be pre-approved by HQ via proposal form.